6 Dependencies

 What @export does

 We’ll pause here to notice a few things about what @export does.
-After loading and documenting our package, the NAMESPACE is updated with export(launch_app), and the Console automatically calls library(sap).
+When we documented our package, the code was automatically loaded before the NAMESPACE was updated with export(launch_app).

 Tag --> Document